HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 COUNCIL COMMENTS

-Council Member Torliatt reported and gave an update on the recent Water Advisory
+Council Member Tbrliaft reported and gave an update on the recent Water Advisory

-she had voted on the ' budget for two *reasons_ 1) the clarification regarding Park
+she had voted "no" on the budget for two reasons_ 1) the clarification regarding Park

 Scope of Work included.